denevell/Natch-Android/README.md

 * Tech task: Unit tests from gradle
 * Tech task: Use a lower resource hungry emulator in the docker container.
 * I should be able to see new threads notification, a la g+
-* Sliding add to thread
+* Sliding add thread
-* Sliding add to post
+* Sliding add post

 --